UgohP/javascript-projects/README.md

 2. Ludo - A simple random number generator used to generation two numbers labeled as label1 and label2.
 It can be used in the game of dice.
 Built with html, css and javascript.

 3. A circumference calculator - A simple javascript program that calculates the circumference of a circle.

+4. Subsription - A small program that checks if a user is subscribed or not.
+It also checks for the payment method.